vishans/wlang2/README.md

 - **Perfect for Journaling Enthusiasts**: Keep a comprehensive and detailed record of your workouts.
 W Language is perfect for fitness enthusiasts who love to journal their progress.
 It provides a clear, organized format to log every session, helping you stay on track, reflect on your journey, and celebrate your achievements.

-## Why C++?

-The original prototype of the W Language, built in 2022, was developed entirely in Python, including its lexer and parser.
-However, I have now transitioned to C++ for a **major overhaul**.
-This move is driven by the need for:

-- **Performance Improvements**: C++ offers enhanced speed and efficiency, essential for processing complex workout routines quickly and effectively.
-- **Scalability**: With C++, the W Language can handle more complex parsing tasks and larger datasets, preparing for future enhancements.

 ## Technologies Used